 “It’s important to not get caught up in the bystander effect.
 I felt a couple of ribs break.
 He’s going to wake up with sore ribs.”

-The bystander effect results when an individual is in the presence of others who he/she believes will intervene in an emergency situation, thus discouraging that person from intervening themselves.
+results when an individual is in the presence of others who he/she believes will intervene in an emergency situation, thus discouraging that person from intervening themselves.

 After several minutes of performing CPR, Lemmer was successfully able to restore the man’s breathing.
 He said that the man, whose name has not been released, shook his hand and tipped him even though he no longer wanted the pizza.